Chicago Humanities Festival

-The Chicago Humanities Festival is a non-profit organization which hosts an annual series of lectures, concerts, and films in Chicago.
+The Chicago Humanities Festival is a non-profit organization which hosts an annual series of lectures, concerts, and films in Chicago, Illinois, United States.
 There are two seasons each year, including a spring festival from April through May, and a longer fall festival from September through November.
 The festival was started in 1989 by the Illinois Humanities Council and became an independent organization in 1997.
 Each year of programming is connected to a broader theme and covers a wide variety of topics in the arts, politics and society, and science and technology.

 Mission

 The Chicago Humanities Festival is designed to create opportunities for people to explore the humanities.

 History

 Under the aegis of the Illinois Humanities Council and its then-chairman Richard J. Franke, the notion of a "humanities day" was proposed, and then expanded into a "festival".
 Eileen Mackevich created the first Chicago Humanities Festival, a one-day affair, held on November 11, 1990, at the Art Institute of Chicago and Orchestra Hall, before an audience of 3,500 people.
 Eight programs addressed the theme Expressions of Freedom, including a keynote address by playwright Arthur Miller.
 Founding co-sponsor institutions included the Art Institute of Chicago, the Chicago Symphony Orchestra, Lyric Opera of Chicago, and the University of Chicago.

 In 1997, the Festival formally separated from the Illinois Humanities Council and established itself as an independent, nonprofit organization.
 Under Eileen Mackevich's leadership, by 2006, the independent Festival had expanded to nearly 150 programs over 16 days, in more than 30 venues, involving nearly 40 partner institutions and several hundred site volunteers, and attracting a combined audience of nearly 50,000.

 A Children's Humanities Festival was introduced in 2000.
 In addition, a year-round slate of education programs is devoted to supporting classroom teachers and students.
 The Festival also expanded its presence year-round, offering public lectures, readings, concerts, and special events that anticipate and build interest in the November Festival.

 In 2006, Lawrence Weschler was appointed as the first artistic director of CHF, and in 2007 Stuart Flack joined as executive director.

 In January 2010, Matti Bunzl was appointed as associate artistic director.
 In the fall, after four years with the festival, Lawrence Weschler became emeritus artistic director and Matti Bunzl assumed the role of artistic director.
 Bunzl left in 2014 for Vienna's Wien Museum.

 Alison Cuddy was the artistic director from 2017 to 2021.

+In 2022, Lauren M. Pacheco and Michael Green were hired as Co-Creative Directors.